roman-milk/roman-milk.github.io/vanessas-dissonance.md

  "One!...
 Two!..." she counted out the spanks.

  "Phhh!" young cop snorted in response.
 "That's what you call a lash?
 That's pathetic!
 There's barely a red stripe visible."
-Report_Story #7